hhudson/docker_apex/README.md

 In this post, I’m going to cover the details of running the latest version of APEX from scratch on your computer, using Docker.
 I also made a [youtube video](https://www.youtube.com/watch?v=lliX7VflxBU) of this exercise.

 ## Ingredients
-Let’s begin by assembling our ingredients.

 #### APEX
-* 1st ingredient - Download [the latest version of APEX](http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html) and unzip it in the path ~/docker/.
+* Download [the latest version of APEX](http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html) and unzip it in the path ~/docker/.
 ```console
 hayden@mac:~/docker$ mv ~/Downloads/apex_5.1.4.zip .
 hayden@mac:~/docker$ unzip apex_5.1.4.zip